benknoble/benknoble.github.io/pages/testimonials.md

 - "Ben is a good example [of] how to take ownership of tasks."
 - "Ben has an exemplary personality and tremendous knowledge anyone can learn from."
+- "I remembered Ben from my internship---he was always jumping around in Slack and helping folks out."
 - "Ben is very focused on ensuring that his designs and his code meets or exceeds requirements, meet high indicators for quality, and seamlessly integrate with the application architecture."